YashwanthThota/Ebookstore-PHP-Laravel/readme.md

-# online bookstore - An E-commerce application using PHP Laravel and MySQL:
+# Online bookstore - An E-commerce application using PHP Laravel and MySQL:

 **DESCRIPTION:**
   - This is a PHP Laravel based online bookstore application which enables the customer to buy books online by using credit or debit  card.